sib-swiss/termal/roadmap.md

 Normal
 ------

+1. [x] Experimental "Press '?' for help" in the last line of the bottom panel.
+   Maybe this could be switched off when the user hits a key, or when the help display has been shown at least once.

-1. [ ] Some CLI flags such as "hide bottom pane" etc. should have runtime equivalents, i.e. it should be possible to interactively hide and unhide the bottom and left panes.
-Maybe also switch to monochrome and back, and perhaps hide just the sequence numbers.
+1. [.]
+Some CLI flags such as "hide bottom pane" etc. should have runtime equivalents, i.e. it should be possible to interactively hide and unhide the bottom and left panes.
+Maybe also switch to monochrome and back, and perhaps hide just the sequence numbers. => Done this for the left panel (labels), which can now be toggled on/off by pressing 'a' ('l' and 'L' being already in use for motion).

 1. [x] Added a help dialog, accessible through '?' (since 'h' is already used).